Best Gloves for Sensitive Skin: Why Synthetic Latex Is Safer Than Natural Latex

 Revolutionary Ultra-Soft Formula: Syntex™ gloves are soft and touch-sensitive, stretch more than 600%, are highly flexible, and resistant.
 This gives a close fit, which is best for sensitive procedures such as dental treatment.

-Minimum Allergenicity: As Syntex™ gloves contain no natural latex proteins and sulfur, they reduce allergic reactions.
+Minimum Allergenicity: As Syntex™ gloves contain no natural latex proteins or sulphur, they reduce allergic reactions.
 These are thus best to be used on sensitive skin, offering protection in healthcare industries.

 Greater Protection: They are more resistant to puncture and chemicals and are used best in industry and medicine.
 They guard against piercing objects and dangerous chemicals and provide protection where it is risky.

-Customization Options: INTCO Medical can offer various sizes (XS to XXL), package types (bulk, box, sterilized/unsanitary), and corporate branding.
-They will allow disposable gloves factory to meet different industries demands and develop specialty product lines.
+Customisation Options: INTCO Medical can offer various sizes (XS to XXL), package types (bulk, box, sterilised/unsanitary), and corporate branding.
+They will allow disposable gloves factory to meet different industries’ demands and develop specialty product lines.

 How to Choose the Optimal Gloves for Sensitive Skin